 In September 2018 Matyas completed a very successful concert tour in Europe.
 Starting in Saint Victor, France, with a private function, he then gave 2 concerts in Slovakia (in Levice-Léva and Topolniky-Nyárasd), and 2 in Hungary (in Visegrád and Budapest).

-In the last few years Matyas has composed dozens of pieces for the piano.
-His first contemporary classical solo piano album 'Patterns' has been recently released with an album launch concert in Colchester at Headgate Theatre on 4th November 2018.
+Over the years Matyas has composed dozens of pieces for the piano.
+His first contemporary classical solo piano album 'Patterns' was released with an album launch concert at the Headgate Theatre in Colchester on 4th November 2018.